gemacoin/gemachain-program-library/token/cli/README.md

-# SPL Token program command-line utility
+# GPL Token program command-line utility

-A basic command-line for creating and using SPL Tokens.
-See https://spl.solana.com/token for more details
+A basic command-line for creating and using GPL Tokens.
+See https://gpl.gemachain.com/token for more details